 It can be a tough transition to make, if that hasn’t been your style to this point.
 In my own life, I found there’s no downside to being bold – but plenty to gain.
 Sometimes all you have to do is ask, and you’ll get what you want.
 Many of us are afraid to ask for what we want, out of fear of being perceived as selfish.
 But there’s rational selfishness, and spoiled selfishness.
 There’s nothing wrong with rational selfishness, in fact, it’s the only way to move forward.

 Transitioning from an Obsession with Security – to a Life of Letting Go

 If you haven’t been that way so far, take it in small steps, and see what happens.
-I think you’ll be impressed.
+I think you’ll be impressed at the results.

 Try these steps: